alvarogarcia7/blog_source/source/_posts/2015-03-25-meetup-cross-pollination.markdown

 [Adrian Bolboaca][adibolb] has written a very interesting post on being a community bumble-bee.
 (Source can be found [here][original-post])

-He goes on to explain how he has visited many meetups all over Europe and the big part he has learned from them.
+He goes on to explain how he has visited many meetups all over Europe and the big chunk of information and experience he has learned from them.

 He tells us about a selfish approach to organizing meetups: